FindMySchool LogoFindMySchool

 Admission criteria prioritise looked-after and previously looked-after children first, followed by the highest test scorers, then siblings of current pupils, then children of permanent staff employed for two or more years, and finally proximity to the school.
 Distance is measured in a straight line from the home to the middle gate entrance of Bexley Grammar School.
 Test scores serve as tie-breaker when distances are identical.

-External entry to the Sixth Form is possible, with approximately 50-100 external students joining annually.
-Entry requirements for external candidates match those for internal students progressing from Year 11, typically requiring strong GCSE results and alignment with IB curriculum demands.
+External entry to the Sixth Form is possible, with entry requirements for external candidates matching those for internal students progressing from Year 11.
+Families should check the school's current sixth-form admissions information for the latest subject and grade requirements, especially where choices need to align with IB curriculum demands.

 Applications